VAT stands for Value Added Tax. And no, I don’t think there has been a more boring acronym before.

-Being VAT registered can make a big impact on your tax returns because you can claim back any VAT that you have paid on your purchases.
+Being VAT registered can make a big impact on your tax returns because you can claim back any value added tax that you have paid on your purchases.

-So, for example, if you’re a builder that pays VAT on materials, you can claim back all this VAT at the end of the year.
+So, for example, if you’re a builder that pays VAT on materials, you can claim it all back at the end of the year.

 What VAT can you claim back?

-You can claim back on any VAT that your business has paid for.
-This is calculated through your VAT returns, which will basically deduct all the VAT you’ve paid for from the VAT you have charged as a business.
+You can claim back on any value added tax that your business has paid for.
+This is calculated through your VAT returns, which will basically deduct all the tax you’ve paid for from the tax you have charged as a business.